DeNepo/study/README.md

 >
 > From there you can directly send a patch or PR.

 * Do you know a great resource we've missed?
-Send a Pull Request / Patch with the link!
+Send a Pull Request / Patch with the link.
 * Links in all languages are welcome!
 Just let everyone know what language it is in with a little comment - (tr), (ru), ...
 * Are we missing an important topic?
 Send a PR with a new folder or file (and a link to it in the `SUMMARY.md`, to keep the GitBook up-to-date ;)
 * Was a certain link super helpful?
-Send us a patch with a :green_heart: after the link.
-The more hearts the more helpful!
+Send us a patch with a `+` after the link.
+The more `+` the more helpful!
 * Was a link not very helpful, or even confusing?
-Send us a patch with a :broken_heart: after the link.
-If a link has too many :broken_heart: and not enough :green_heart:, we'll remove it.
+Send us a patch with a `-` after the link.
+If a link has too many `-` and not enough `+`, we'll remove it.
 * All good things come to an end.
-If you find a link that has gone dead, send us a Patch with a :coffin: after the link.
+If you find a link that has gone dead, send us a Patch with a `X` after the link.
 We'll wait a couple months then remove it.
 Sometimes links come back

 ---